mendacium-a11y/mendacium-a11y/README.md

-I'm a passionate 3rd-year B.Tech student and coding enthusiast! 🚀
+I'm a passionate 4th-year B.Tech student and deep-tech enthusiast! 🚀

 ## 🔧 Technologies and Tools